 Normally I’d recommend the own-brand flashes if you’re a heavy flash user and need the most powerful output and fastest recycle times, but in my experience, the top model Fujfilm EF-X500 doesn’t actually offer all that more compared to third-party options.

-The Godox series of flashes (rebranded sometimes as Cheetah, Flashpoint, etc.) are an extremely popular option for Fuji shooters, whether you’re shooting with an APS-C body or medium format with the Fujfilm GFX 50s.
+The Godox series of flashes (rebranded sometimes as Cheetah, Flashpoint, etc.) is an extremely popular option for Fuji shooters, whether you’re shooting with an APS-C body or medium format with the Fujifilm GFX 50s.

-The Godox TT350f are tiny, reliable and cheap flashes which pair perfectly with the size and weight of the Fujifilm camera bodies.
+If you’re looking for Fujifilm XT-30 accessories, for example, the Godox TT350f are tiny, reliable and cheap flashes which pair well even with the smaller size and weight of these camera bodies.

 It supports TTL, high-speed-sync, and even has a built-in receiver!
-At less than $90 (see latest price here), and weighing in at a measly 200g (7oz) without batteries, it’s a no-brainer to buy a couple of these bad boys whether you intend to trigger them together or not.
+At less than $90, and weighing in at a measly 200g (7oz) without batteries, it’s a no-brainer to buy a couple of these bad boys whether you intend to trigger them together or not.

 Just make sure when you’re ordering these Godox flashes that you’re getting the right ones with an ‘F’ for Fujifilm after the model.